Piano music for boys | 15 of the best pieces by Daniel McFarlane

 Piano Music for Boys

 Finding motivating piano music, especially for beginner and intermediate teenage boys, can be difficult.
 Thankfully, there are a nupiano music for boys tim tophammber of composers writing really good music for this demographic around the world.
-I’ve already blogged about Jo Kochie and Geri Rea; today’s profile is on Brisbane-based composer/teacher Daniel McFarlane, who offers readers of dev.topmusic.co a special offer on his music below.
+I’ve already blogged about Jo Kochie and Geri Rea; today’s profile is on Brisbane-based composer/teacher Daniel McFarlane, who offers readers of staging.topmusic.co a special offer on his music below.

 I’ve been a long-time admirer of Daniel McFarlane’s music.
 He has an uncanny ability to write catchy, interesting pieces based on simple musical motives and progressions.
 I’ve found his music has endless appeal in my studio whether students are beginners or advanced, old or young.